Tudor Barn Wedding Photography

 Photographing Weddings at Tudor Barn

 Some of my favourite photography backdrops at the Tudor Barn include the clock tower in the courtyard.
-I particularly like using the ruined folly in the gardens.
+I particularly like using the ruined folly in the gardens, this charming building is divine for pictures.

 For example, on my last visit I took my floodlighting for some very dramatically lit pictures inside the folly.
 These were of the bride and groom at dusk with their ushers.
 You can see the resulting pictures above in the gallery.